opf/openproject/doc/development/create-openproject-plugin.md

 Translations are processed by I18n.js through Rails and will be picked up from `config/locales/js-<locale>.js`.

-Pure frontend plugins should be considered _a work in progress_.
-As such, it is currently recommended to create hybrid plugins (see below).

-**To use a frontend plugin:**

-  * You will currently need to modify the `package.json` of OpenProject core directly.
-A more robust solution is currently in planning.
+Pure frontend plugins are currently not possible without modifications to the OpenProject core `package.json`.
+We instead recommend to create a hybrid gem plugin instead (see below).

 ## Hybrid plugins